The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=F4

 \textbf{Determination of $N_\mbG(H)$}

 Since the module $M(F_4){\downarrow_H}$ is not stable under the outer automorphism of $H$, we must have that $N_\mbG(H)=H$.

 \textbf{Determination of $L$ up to conjugacy}

 Note first that $L_0$ of order $17$ in $L$ is regular, and $C_\mbG(L_0)=\mb T$.
 Also, if $w\in L$ has order $8$, then $C_{\mb T}(w)$ has order $2$.
 This can either be seen inside $N_\mbG(\mb T)$, or can be proved directly in the supplementary materials.
-Either way, we see that the centralizer of $w$ is finite, so we may apply Lemma \ref{lem:algconjweylelements} to see that $w$, and then $L$, is unique up to conjugacy in $\mbG$.
+Either way, we see that the centralizer of $w$ in $\mb T$ is finite, so we may apply Lemmas \ref{lem:algconjweylelements} and \ref{lem:torusisgood} to see that $w$, and then $L$, is unique up to conjugacy in $\mbG$.

 In the finite group, things are slightly different.
 Note that $|C_\mbG(L)|=2$ and if $L\leq G$ then $C_\mbG(L)\leq G$.
 Write $z$ for the involution in $C_\mbG(L)$.
 Thus by Lemma \ref{lem:finiteconjweylelements} there are at most two classes of elements $w$, and hence at most two classes of subgroups $L$.
 (Since $C_\mbG(L_0)$ is a torus, by Lemma \ref{lem:fixedpoints} all such subgroups $L_0$ are conjugate.)
 Note that $N_\mbG(L)$ in particular normalizes $L_0$; we see that $N_\mbG(L)=\gen{L,z}$.